 • Pressurized water system is not required, reducing electricity cost

 • Water pressure is required to ensure proper atomization of water droplets

 • Distribution basin is prone to biological fouling

+Heat Transfer.
 In chapter 1, it was mentioned that there are two methods of how heat is removed from water: loss of latent heat through evaporative cooling, and cooling through sensible heat transfer.
-Sensible heat transfer in a cooling tower is either by conduction, convection or a combination of both.
+Sensible heat transfer in a cooling tower is either by conduction, convection, or a combination of both.
 Classification by heat transfer methods differentiates cooling towers on how these principles are applied.

+Field-erected.
 This cooling tower is constructed or assembled at the site where it will be used.
-Towers with parts having prefabricated or manufactured and shipped and assembled on-site are considered as field-erected cooling towers.
-Field-erected cooling towers are usually found on industrial plants.
+Towers with parts having prefabricated or manufactured and shipped and assembled on-site are considered field-erected cooling towers.
+Field-erected cooling towers are usually found in industrial plants.

+Factory-assembled.
 These are also known as packaged or unitary cooling towers.
 Factory-assembled cooling towers are mechanically complete from the point of manufacture.
 These are shipped on-site with almost no required assembly process.
-These are used for commercial, residential and some manufacturing plants.
+These are used for commercial, residential, and some manufacturing plants.

 Chapter 4: Factors Affecting Performance

-In designing a cooling tower, there are a myriad of properties to consider, from psychrometry to heat and mass balance.
-Aside from studying the properties of air and water coming in and out of the system, one must also consider the resulting physical characteristics of the tower—whether the tower can create a natural draft, or will the tower be structurally sound, are parts susceptible for fouling and corrosion?
+In designing a cooling tower, there is a myriad of properties to consider, from psychrometry to heat and mass balance.
+Aside from studying the properties of air and water coming in and out of the system, one must also consider the resulting physical characteristics of the tower can the tower create a natural draft, or will the tower be structurally sound, and are parts susceptible for fouling and corrosion?
 This chapter focuses on the common parameters that affect the performance of cooling towers.